What is a bond?

 What rules apply?

-Issuers whose securities are admitted to trading on a regulated market are subject to the information requirements laid down in the Transparency Directive.
+Issuers whose bonds are admitted to trading on a regulated market are subject to various information obligations that result, inter alia, from the legislation on transparency, market abuse and offers of investment instruments to the public.

 What does the FSMA do?

-Where securities are issued to the public in Belgium, the FSMA gives prior approval to the prospectus and related advertisements, or determines whether the prospectus has been approved in another country.
+Where an offer is made to the public or bonds are listed in Belgium, the FSMA gives prior approval to the prospectus and related advertisements, or determines whether the prospectus was approved in another country.

-The FSMA ensures that the information provided to consumers of financial products is comprehensible and compliant with the regulations.
-The FSMA also sees to it that consumers have a clear overview of the costs and risks associated with these products.
+The FSMA verifies whether the information is understandable for financial consumers and is in compliance with the law.
+The FSMA sees to it that consumers have a clear view of the costs and risks associated with the bonds.

-Moreover, the FSMA is responsible for supervising the financial information disseminated by issuers and for the surveillance of the financial markets.
+Furthermore, the FSMA supervises the financial information disseminated by issuers as well as on the financial markets.

 Where can I get more information?